apereo/cas/cas-server-documentation/installation/Configuring-Servlet-Container.md

 # Servlet Container Configuration

-A number of options are available to deploy CAS.
-The [WAR Overlay](Maven-Overlay-Installation.html) guide describes to build and deploy CAS.
+A number of container options are available to deploy CAS.
+The [WAR Overlay](Maven-Overlay-Installation.html) guide describes how to build and deploy CAS.
 To see the relevant list of CAS properties, please [review this guide](Configuration-Properties.html).

 ## Embedded